We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Knative Eventing is designed around the following goals:

-- Knative Eventing services are loosely coupled.
-These services can be developed and deployed independently on, and across a variety of platforms (for example Kubernetes, VMs, SaaS or FaaS).
+- The Knative Eventing resources are loosely coupled.
+These resources can be developed and deployed independently on, and across a variety of platforms (for example Kubernetes, VMs, SaaS or FaaS).

 - Event producers and event consumers are independent.
 Any producer (or source), can generate events before there are active event consumers that are listening.
 Any event consumer can express interest in an event or class of events, before there are producers that are creating those events.